Release Notes 3.1-m1 ("Milestone 1")

 We added two more options to filter by time: Last 6 months, Last year, Last 2 years, and fixed the calculation for today/yesterday by making it work by 24h instead of what the server thinks is midnight.
 48h obviously encompasses the last 24 hours two, which was akward in the old system, where yesterday would really just mean yesterday, but not today.

 Plugin points in the editor

 We were approached by a developer who wants to write a spellchecker plugin for Confluence, so Agnes volunteered to pluginpointinize the editor.
 You won't see anything right now, but it will make many plugin authors happy.
-Read the documentation for how to write plugins for the editor.

 This is an Agnes Ro 20% production

 In order to make Tiny Links more accessible, we added a new Menu option which opens a new dialog, which shows the three ways to link to a page.
 Full URL, TinyURL, and Wiki Link.
 Probably the Full URL is not as important, but the dialog looked a bit unbalanced, and it makes it clearer that both URL's are equivalent.

 Selecting the menu opens up this dialog, with the Tiny Link conveniently selected.

 We didn't rename Tiny Links to Permalinks, as has been suggested.
 What do you think, should we?

 This is the final Chris Broadfoot 20% production.